Scoping a Crypto Accounting Engagement: Volume, Complexity, Access (2026)

 - Price historical clean-up as a separate remediation phase.

-- Confirm data access at discovery — reflect gaps in scope/terms.
+- Confirm data access at discovery and reflect any gaps in scope and terms.

-- Build DAC8 reconciliation/readiness into the scope for crypto clients.
+- Build DAC8 reconciliation and readiness into the scope for crypto clients.

-- Keep acceptance/pricing a firm judgement under professional rules — not professional advice.
+- Keep acceptance and pricing a firm judgement under professional rules.
+This is not professional advice.

 How vendor tools support scoping